passwordless-id/webauthn/README.md

 }
 ```

-**NOTE:** Currently, the *attestation* which proves the exact model type of the authenticator is not verified.
-Do I need attestation?
+**NOTE:** Currently, the *attestation* which proves the exact model type of the authenticator is *not verified*.
+[Do I need attestation?](https://medium.com/webauthnworks/webauthn-fido2-demystifying-attestation-and-mds-efc3b3cb3651)

 Authentication